contactlab/milky-way/packages/design-tokens/README.md

 };
 ```

-Alternatively, you can use the following [postcss-config][postcss-config-url] in conjunction with postcss-loader or postcss-cli.
+Alternatively, you can use the following [postcss-config](https://github.com/giotramu/postcss-config) in conjunction with postcss-loader or postcss-cli.

 ### Browsers support